'It was just like Christmas morning'

 "This would not have been a success without the dental community's support," said Kelly Burch, dental student and PEDO club member.

-With the money raised, the club bought gift cards from various stores where the family can get much-needed clothes, including shoes.
+With the money raised, the club bought gift cards from various stores where they can get much-needed clothes, including shoes.
 They also collected toys and books for the children.

 For a moment, Ms. Lacombe-Senecal said, the club was worried they didn't have enough.